 You can automatically back up your WordPress site to Amazon S3 or Google Cloud Storage with our external backups add-on.
 External backups can be configured for either weekly or monthly frequency, and you also have a choice between backing up your files, WordPress database, or both.

-Our external backups feature allows you to build off-site backups into your disaster recovery strategy without having to configure complex WordPress plugins just to connect to an external storage provider.
+Our external backups feature lets you build off-site backups into your disaster recovery strategy without configuring complex WordPress plugins to connect to an external storage provider.

 The external backup add-on is available to all Kinsta customers for $2 per month for each site plus $1/GB for external bandwidth.